chschmitz/3d-boomerang/README.md

 # 3d-boomerang

-Experiments making a 3d printable boomerang in FreeCAD, Blender and possibly others.
+Experiments making 3d printable boomerangs in FreeCAD, Blender, and possibly others.

 There are also boomerang models available in Onshape and Fusion 360, but those live in the cloud: